Endelium/site/README.md

-# JoshQuinlan.co.uk
+# Endelium.com

-This is the repo for my personal website, which is built using [Hugo](https://gohugo.io/) and the [Congo](https://jpanther.github.io/congo/) theme.
+This is the repo for the Endelium website, which is built using [Hugo](https://gohugo.io/) and the [Congo](https://jpanther.github.io/congo/) theme.

 ## Developing locally